kumuluz/kumuluzee/README.md

 KumuluzEE provides full support for **Java**, including Java SE 9/10/11 and higher versions and Java EE 8.
 In addition to Java, KumuluzEE supports several programming languages, including **Node.js** and **Go**.
 Support for additional languages will be added soon.
 For these languages, KumuluzEE also provides support for service configuration and discovery.

-KumuluzEE is Eclipse MicroProfile compliant and provides support for MicroProfile 1.0, 1.1 and 1.2.
-We will support higher versions soon.
-It implements MicroProfile Config 1.3, MicroProfile Health 1.0, MicroProfile Fault Tolerance 1.0, MicroProfile Metrics 1.1, MicroProfile JWT Authentication 1.0 and MicroProfile Open Tracing 1.0 APIs.
+KumuluzEE is Eclipse MicroProfile compliant and provides support for MicroProfile 1.0, 1.1, 1.2, 1.3, 1.4, 2.0 and 2.1.
+Support for versions 2.2 is coming soon.
+It implements MicroProfile Config 1.3, MicroProfile Health 1.0, MicroProfile Fault Tolerance 1.1, MicroProfile Metrics 1.1, MicroProfile JWT Authentication 1.1, MicroProfile Rest Client 1.1, MicroProfile OpenAPI 1.0.1 and , MicroProfile Open Tracing 1.2.1 APIs.

 ## Getting started